-Hungry for cooperation after a period of isolate, many are going into revived cafés and bars, anxious to plunk down for a feast they didn’t cook, at somewhere other than home.
+Hungry for cooperation after a period of isolate, many are going into revived cafés and bars.
+An anxious to plunk down for a feast they didn’t cook, at somewhere other than home.

 As indicated by the FDA, the coronavirus doesn’t seem to spread through food, the way some infections and microscopic organisms can.